Treatments for seasonal affective disorder (SAD) include:

 These side effects are usually mild and short-lived.

-Talk to your GP if you experience any particularly troublesome side effects.
+Talk to your GP if you have any side effects.